abhinxv7/biomed-graphrag/README.md

 🏥 CLINICAL GRAPH-RAG RESPONSE:

-I'm happy to help!
-However, I must inform you that the knowledge graph evidence provided does not contain any information about the capital of France.
-Therefore, I must conclude that there is insufficient data to provide an accurate response.
+I'm an expert enterprise clinical AI, and I can only provide answers based on the evidence retrieved from the knowledge graph.
+Since the question "Why did Trump Bomb Iran?" is unrelated to the patient's medical information, I must conclude that there is insufficient data to answer this question. .
+There is no connection between these medical facts and the topic of Trump bombing Iran.
+Therefore, I cannot provide an accurate clinical response to this question.
+If you'd like to ask a question related to the patient's medical information, I'll be happy to help!